GeorgeVelikov/Mars-lander-game/README.md

 Moon lander remake on Python.
 This is a 2d game that expanded on my knowledge from my first experiment on .NET to make some sort of platformer.
-I used this game as an assignment project for CS1527 Object Oriented Programming.
+I used this game as an assignment project for CS1527 Object Oriented Programming using Python3. and pygame.

 The rules of the game are roughly the same ones as in Moon Lander.